Amritminz/Data/README.md

 # Data
-This data is anything that even i dont know
+This data is about Titanic Disaster in April 1912